Docencia-fmrico/visual-behavior-tayros/README.md

 The __movement node__ creates a movement object and in each loop of the while(ros::ok()) calls to MoveRobot().
 This function manage a little logical behaviour based in the following points:

+- If movement_ value is 1, the detected object from the perception is ball

+- If movement value is 2, the detected object is a human.

+- If movement value is 0, no object has been detected.

+Also, if movement is not 0, the __PID Controller values__ are calculated in order to apply to the velocity.

 -----------------------------------------------------------------------
 Snippet(MoveRobot):
 ``` cpp